← Industry Insights

 Entities Governing Regulations Around Money Laundering

-1. Bank Secrecy Act (BSA) – The Bank Secrecy Act (BSA), U.S. mandates financial institutions to aid U.S. government bodies in identifying and thwarting money laundering incidents.
+1. Bank Secrecy Act (BSA)—The Bank Secrecy Act (BSA) mandates U.S. financial institutions to aid U.S. government bodies in identifying and thwarting money laundering incidents.
 This involves reporting any transactions exceeding $10,000 and any suspicious behavior that could indicate money laundering, tax evasion, or other illicit activities.

 2. EU Anti-Money Laundering Directive The EU has several AML directives, the latest being the 6th Anti-Money Laundering Directive (6AMLD), which came into effect in December 2020.
 The directives provide a coordinated set of rules to help combat money laundering and terrorist financing across the EU.